KoviSailor/kovisailor/README.md

 🤭 *I'm a HUGE Hololive fan and I adore playing pranks!
 Like—mischief is practically my job, right??
 I'm a jester through 'n through, always up to something.
 I’m usually not super talkative tho...
 I kinda just vibe in my own little corner of the universe unless I'm with my partner... [✨psst, it’s her!✨](https://github.com/autofister) Being around her just makes everything better!!
 Like—BOOM, instant serotonin!*

 📌 *You’re totally free to chat with me ANYTIME!
 I’m down for anything really!!
-I don’t have super specific interests, but I’m suuuper hyper-fixated on Hololive—like, duh!
+I don’t have super specific interests, but I’m suuuper hyper-fixated on Hololive... like, duh!
 And my special special special interest is obviously my wifey!!
 What else would it even be?!
 But for real though, feel free to have all the silly talks you want with me!
 I don’t bite!!
 Just be cool and not a jerk, then we're gonna be just fine!!*

 <img src="https://safebooru.org//images/1035/f65eb021b0e2969971d6104927ccd372af59c224.png?5673611" width="280" height="280">